State final examinations

 State Final Examination Results

-Results are not available over the telephone.
+Results are not available over the phone.

 Q Why do I only get a pass or fail result rather than the actual percentage result for my exam?

 A The Council state final examinations are assessed on a pass / fail basis, thus an overall percentage is not allocated.
-The purpose of the state final examination is to determine competence and safety to practice.
+The purpose of the state final examination is to determine competence and safety to practise.
 Therefore those candidates who pass are considered safe to practice.